Child Support When the Child Turns 18 in Utah: End Dates and Exceptions

 Determine whether marriage, military service, emancipation, or incapacity changes the usual rule.

-Review the payment history
+Review the Payment History

 Separate current support from any arrears so you know whether the case has really ended or simply changed.